Supporting Diversity in Nursing: 5 Best Practices

 According to the National Nursing Workforce Survey, the majority (roughly 80%) of registered nurses (RNs) identify as White or Caucasian.
 This means that in order to foster diversity, there must be a focus on recruiting individuals from Black, African American, Hispanic, Asian, American Indian, Alaskan/Hawaiian native, and Pacific Islander communities.

-In regard to gender, about 88% of RNs identify as female.
+About 88% of RNs identify as female.
 While the number of nurses who identify as male is increasing each year, additional efforts are needed to break down gender stereotypes and biases that may be drawing men away from the nursing profession.

 Additionally, 0.3% of RNs in the survey marked “other” when describing their gender identity compared to 1.6% of the general population.
-As such, it’s important to both recognize and increase representation of individuals who identify as non-binary or with a gender that doesn’t match sex at birth.
+As such, it’s important to both recognize and increase representation of individuals who identify as nonbinary or with a gender that doesn’t match sex at birth.

-Diversifying Socioeconomic Background in Nursing
+Socioeconomic Background Diversity

 Nursing degree programs usually require extensive time spent in classrooms and clinical settings, making it difficult to work and go to school at the same time.
 Many financially insecure individuals who may be interested in pursuing a career in nursing forgo the opportunity and instead enter directly into the income-earning workforce.

-It’s important that scholarships and financial aid opportunities expand for individuals that want to enter the profession but may not feel empowered to do so.
+It’s important that scholarships and financial aid opportunities expand for individuals who want to enter the profession but may not feel empowered to do so.
 As healthcare costs continue to rise, the knowledge, insight, and life experiences of these individuals are incredibly powerful in promoting preventative care and boosting overall wellness for patients of similar backgrounds.

 Why Is Diversity in Nursing Important?